ansible/ansible/docs/docsite/rst/intro_inventory.rst

 Splitting Out Host and Group Specific Data
 ++++++++++++++++++++++++++++++++++++++++++

-The preferred practice in Ansible is actually not to store variables in the main inventory file.
+The preferred practice in Ansible is to not store variables in the main inventory file.

 In addition to storing variables directly in the inventory file, host and group variables can be stored in individual files relative to the inventory file (not directory, it is always the file).

 These variable files are in YAML format.
 Valid file extensions include '.yml', '.yaml', '.json', or no file extension.
 See :doc:`YAMLSyntax` if you are new to YAML.